 In both Extra Magic Time 1 and 2, the church acts as a visual anchor, a concept borrowed from Walt Disney.
 When designing Disneyland, Disney believed every land needed a focal point to draw people in — something he called a “big weenie.”
 Think of Sleeping Beauty’s Castle in Fantasyland or Space Mountain in Tomorrowland.
 Here, the pottery churches serve the same purpose, pulling the viewer into the scene and anchoring the imagination.

 There’s also a spiritual element behind the series.
-For the artist, making art has always felt like a form of religion.
+For me, making art has always felt like a form of religion.
 It requires belief, ritual, and persistence — even when things feel uncertain.
 As a child, the idea that living kindly and peacefully would lead to heaven left a lasting impression.
-That same devotion is echoed in the artist’s creative life — in staying committed to something and feeling fulfilled in return.
+That same devotion is echoed in my creative life — in staying committed to something and feeling fulfilled in return.

 Extra Magic Time is a playful celebration of fantasy and dedication.
 It reflects inner worlds shaped by wonder, belief, and the rewards of a faithful creative practice.